Passenger train project from Los Angeles to Coachella Valley continues to move forward

 Driving from Los Angeles to the Coachella Valley may no longer be necessary if a proposed passenger train project materializes.

-The train would also make stops in Orange, San Bernardino and Riverside counties.
+The train would also make various stops in Orange, San Bernardino and Riverside counties.

-Currently, the project is undergoing a second environmental analysis that will examine the proposed project in detail, like identifying station locations and any infrastructure improvements needed, officials with the Riverside County Transportation Commission told KTLA.
+Currently, the project is undergoing a second environmental analysis that will examine the proposed project in detail, including the identification of station locations and any infrastructure improvements that may be needed, officials with the Riverside County Transportation Commission told KTLA.

 The first environmental review for the project was certified last year.